Accessibility of Kundo Help Center

 How we tested

-We conducted a self-assessment (internal testing) of Kundo Knowledge.
+We conducted a self-assessment (internal testing) of Kundo Help Center.

 The most recent assessment was done when this guide was last updated.